-Robespierre, the Jacobin leader of the revolution and butt of many jokes by me about the importance of execution in business, also lost his head but not before having half his jaw blown off during his arrest.
-This was a fitting end for the man who orchestrated the Reign of Terror through a radical ideology intended to replace the monarchy with a “Republic of Virtue,” which is like announcing that “the beheadings will continue until people are kinder to each other.”
+Robespierre, the Jacobin revolutionary leader and butt of many jokes by me about the importance of execution in business, also lost his head but not before having half his jaw blown off during his arrest.
+This was a fitting end for the man who orchestrated the Reign of Terror through a radical ideology intended to replace the monarchy with a “Republic of Virtue,” which is like announcing that the beheadings will continue until people are kinder to each other.

 As a result, nearly 17,000 people were executed throughout France between the summers of 1793 and 1794, which was a good time to be a guillotine sales rep. As Walter Duranty, a New York Times correspondent and apologist for Joseph Stalin, observed a century and a half later, “you can’t make an omelet without breaking a few eggs.”